Bijit and Swapna: Role Models in Tea

 In Assam, this quote rings especially true.
 The small-scale tea growers we work with have an incredible ability to empower their communities.
 Bijit and Swapna embody this empowerment.
 Not only are they a couple passionate about organic tea production, but they’re role models for their community.
 They are leaders, caring neighbours, and great human beings.

-Quality is always on the forefront for Bijit and Swapna; each step of the tea-producing process requires care.
+Each step of the tea-producing process requires care.
 According to Swapna, plucking is the most important stage.
 Leaves should be selected carefully, only the small leaves at the top of the bushes should be plucked.

-Producing tea requires a community.
 While Bijit and Swapna own the tea garden, they employ a group of local women to pluck the leaves.
 It’s a manual process to guarantee the selection of only the best leaves.

 The women Bijit and Swapna choose to employ often would not be able to find work; they typically have no education, cannot read or write, and are from Indigenous communities that experience discrimination.
 Swapna says she chooses these women specifically, to give them an opportunity for work and to be a part of a community.
 They treat their workers like family members, visiting their homes, spending holidays together, and always looking out for their well-being.